Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 3. Investigation: Pinpointing the I/O Storm with iotop and du

-Our hands-on investigation began by hunting for the source of the bleeding.
-The first tool we reached for was iotop to identify any processes with abnormal I/O activity.
-The culprit was immediately apparent: multiple containerd processes were writing to disk at a sustained, alarming rate of over 100MB/s.
-For a container runtime managing mostly idle development environments, this was a massive red flag.
+We started the hands-on investigation by trying to find what was causing all the I/O. The first tool we reached for was iotop, and it gave us a clear signal right away: several containerd processes were writing to disk at a sustained rate of over 100MB/s.
+For a runtime managing mostly idle dev environments, that was way too high.

 Terminal output from the iotop command showing containerd processes with disk write speeds over 100MB/s.Terminal output from the iotop command showing containerd processes with disk write speeds over 100MB/s.